 In 2001, Friends of the Earth had scoffed that Golden Rice would “do little to ameliorate VAD [vitamin A deficiency] because it produces so little beta-carotene.”
 By November 2004 the group had changed its tune.
 Crops that yielded beta carotene could “cause direct toxicity or abnormal embryonic development,” it asserted.

 In fairness, the pro-GMO lobby has made some stupid assertions too.
 However, they are not as frequent nor as serious as the ones made by anti-GMO organizations.
-There is, I am sure, lots more that can be covered on this topic.
-But the groups opposed to GMOs are the ones playing with people’s lives since their opposition has resulted in deaths due to starvations.
+It is the groups opposed to GMOs are the ones playing with people’s lives since their opposition has resulted in deaths due to starvations.

 I am sure there is much more that can be said on this subject and there are other methods that can be used to deliver the nutritional value GMO’s give to those who consume them.
-However, the most invaluable contribution that Saleton has made is that he has clearly outlined not only the contradictory claims of GMO opponents but also their changing logic when evidence refutes their clams or when scientists improve their products based on criticism.
-His piece demonstrates that activists don’t necessarily act on the facts, despite evidence that contradicts their notions in which many times the cause is more important than the proof.
+However, the most invaluable contribution that Saleton has made is that he has clearly outlined not only the contradictory claims of GMO opponents but also their constantly moving goal posts when evidence refutes their clams or when scientists improve their products based on criticism.
+Saleton’s piece demonstrates that environmentalists don’t necessarily act on the facts, despite evidence that contradicts their notions in which many times the cause is more important than the proof.